What is umbilical cord blood?

 Stem cells are present in many parts of the human body.
 However, some sources contain richer concentrations than others.
 Human embryos are also excellent sources of stem cells, but they are highly controversial and illegal in some countries.

 In contrast, umbilical cord blood and tissue are collected from material that usually has no use following a child’s birth.
 They are the richest and purest source of stem cells that your child will ever have.
-Therefore, storing umbilical cord blood stem cells allows you to safeguard your child’s health for years to come.
-Moreover, they can be quickly and safely collected and reliably stored for treating future health issues.
+Therefore, storing umbilical cord blood stem cells offers a potential safeguard for your child’s future health.
+Moreover, they can be quickly and safely collected and reliably stored.

 Cord blood outperforms all other stem cells sources on its:

-Umbilical cord blood stem cells have the power to repair, regenerate and save lives.
-If you are interested in impacting your child’s future health, contact Cells4Life today.
+Umbilical cord blood stem cells have the potential to repair, regenerate and save lives.
+If you are interested in storing your child’s cord blood, contact Cells4Life today.